22 Nov 2016 by Olga Brighton

 Lack of sleep will make you more prone to illness and infections.
 Quality sleep gives our day a fresh start and keeps our spirits high.
 Doctors say that moods affect our immune system too.
 So if you missed out on sleep and feel low, then you are even more likely to get ill during your trip.

 It’s a sure way of raising your chances of having a medical problem!
 Always pack medication you may need and spares if you have them.
 Local pharmacies might present language barriers, availability and different formulas for seemingly simple medicines, so it may make it tricky to buy something that suits you.
 Don’t underestimate the benefits of a first-aid kit you’ve brought from home.
 If you already have a health condition, make sure you carry your medication in your hand luggage.
-Obtain suitable travel insurance
+Obtain suitable Travel Insurance, ensure that you have followed the pre-existing medical declaration terms and know how to undergo pre-existing medical conditions screening.

 If you already don’t feel well before travelling, don’t rely on your immune system to get you well again.
 Check with your doctor as quickly as possible so you don’t let the infection spread or ruin your trip.